 Any supplemental information, such as a writing sample, that you would like to include can be uploaded into the "Addendum" section of your online application.

 Proficiency in a second language is not required for admission to SIS, though it can certainly improve an applicant's profile.

 Proficiency in a modern foreign language is required for graduation from most SIS programs.
 SIS does not offer academic credit towards degree completion for language courses.
-Visit the SIS Language Proficiency website to learn full details of how students meet the language proficiency requirements.
+Find out the full details of how students meet the language proficiency requirements.

 You may defer up to one year from your semester of admission with approval from the Graduate Admissions Office and upon receipt of your non-refundable deferral deposit.
 The deferral deposit is an additional $400 beyond the $400 enrollment deposit.
 The entire $800 deposit will be credited to your student account to be applied towards your tuition when you matriculate.
 To request a deferral, send an e-mail to Graduate Admissions at firstname.lastname@example.org indicating the reason for your deferral request and the semester to which you want to defer.